Giving back during COVID

 Sep 10th, 2020 | By FCT

 For most of us being hungry means missing a meal or two because we’re too busy working or doing something else—easily fixed with a trip to the kitchen, or a stop at the drive-thru.
-For the homeless, going without a single thing to eat for one or even two days, is a sad fact of daily life.
-For the nearly 40,000 homeless youths across Canada, hunger is a constant companion, especially right now.
+For those experiencing homeless, going without a single thing to eat for one or even two days, is a sad fact of daily life.
+For the nearly 40,000 youth in that situation across Canada, hunger is a constant companion, especially right now.

 “At FCT, we’re invested in our communities and are committed to driving positive change any way we can,” said Michael LeBlanc, CEO, FCT.
 “We recognize that every bit counts and in light of COVID-19, we’re focusing on a cause that is important to our company and our employees across the country.
-We wanted to support the great work our community partners are doing to provide critical resources for homeless and at-risk youth during these unsettling times.”
+We wanted to support the great work our community partners are doing to provide critical resources for at-risk youth and those experiencing homelessness during these unsettling times.”

 Partnering to help